Robertfarb/whiteboarding-curriculum/soft-skills/interviewing/personal-pitch.md

 Notice that each part of the story includes specific details such as time/place, projects, and accomplishments.
 A few specifics are critical for your listener to fully understand your story.

 ## HELPFUL TIP 1:
-When creating your personal pitch keep in mind that about 40% should be about you and 60% should be about your life/experience as a developer (How you got started, what you have done/are working on, why you love the industry, etc.)
+When creating your personal pitch keep in mind that about 40% should be about you and 60% should be about your life/experience as a developer (How you got started, what you have done/are working on, why you love the industry, etc.) BE SPECIFIC...what have you done tech related (ie.  HTML, CSS, C, Java).

 ## HELPFUL TIP 2:
 Your pitch IS important.
 The best way to practice are as follows: